 - Permissions.
 Permissions govern what may be done with a reference.
 Each distinct permission grants and denies certain rights, such as the ability to read or change the value the reference points at, or the ability to alias (create a copy of) a reference.
 Permissions also govern the use of atomics, locks and other synchronization mechanisms.
 Permissions help ensure concurrency safety.

 - Value type.
 The value type specifies the type of the value that the reference points to.
 References are often treated as simply a stand-in for a value of this type.
 The value type helps protect type safety.

-In addition to basic references, Cone also supports more complex reference types that carry more than a pointer:
+In addition to the basic references introduced on this page and explored over the next few pages, Cone supports more complex reference types that carry more than a pointer.
+These are covered elsewhere:

 - Array references, which point to a collection of identically-typed elements.
 These elements are contiguous in memory with the reference pointing to the first element.
 The number of elements is carried as part of the array reference.

 - Interface references, which provide a generic view of some value defined by one of several possible struct types.
 In addition to the object pointer, the reference also points to runtime type information about the value's type, such as a vtable for dynamically dispatching method calls on the object.